United Arab Emirates · Close Protection & Executive Security

 Planning travel to Dubai?
 Speak with a security consultant.

 Dubai stands apart from most P1 cities.
-The physical security risk is low, but the demand for executive protection is high.
-That demand is driven by profile management, privacy, and the operational needs of high-net-worth individuals rather than by crime or terrorism.
+The physical security risk is low, but demand for executive protection is high.
+That demand is driven by profile management, privacy, and the operational needs of high-net-worth individuals and public figures rather than by crime or terrorism.
+Understanding this distinction is the key to getting Dubai security arrangements right: the wrong model over-provisions for a physical threat that is largely absent and under-provisions for the privacy and logistics challenges that actually define the environment.

 The security landscape

 Street crime in Dubai is minimal by global standards.
-The UAE invests heavily in law enforcement and surveillance, resulting in one of the lowest violent crime rates in the world.
-The primary security considerations for corporate travellers are communications security (the UAE’s surveillance infrastructure is extensive), cultural and legal compliance (the UAE’s legal system carries penalties for behaviour that is routine elsewhere), and profile management for high-visibility individuals.
+The UAE invests heavily in law enforcement and surveillance, producing one of the lowest violent-crime rates in the world.
+For corporate travellers, the genuine considerations are communications security, given the extensive surveillance infrastructure; legal and cultural compliance, given a legal system that penalises behaviour routine elsewhere; and profile management for high-visibility individuals in a city with a significant international media presence and active business-intelligence gathering.

 Our operations in Dubai